rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

 ├── README.md
 └── .gitignore
 ```
-For more details on our directory layout and included files please visit our repository [Getting started with publishing a data product on AWS Data Exchange](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange).
+For more details on the technologies and directory layout used in our ADX products, please visit [Getting started with publishing a data product on AWS Data Exchange](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange).

 ## How can I contribute?